 Executors who are beneficiaries sometimes choose to waive their compensation.

 Probate can take as little as 30 days to several years.
 Larger estates have more assets to distribute and more claims to satisfy, so distributing assets could drag on for years.
-Legal challenges can lengthen this process.
+Legal challenges can lengthen this process so make sure you don't write an invalid will.

 According to a national 2018 survey conducted by EstateExec, probate took on average 16 months to complete.